 Payment using credit card is one of most common mode of electronic payment.
 Credit card is small plastic card with a unique number attached with an account.
 It has also a magnetic strip embedded in it which is used to read credit card via card readers.
 When a customer purchases a product via credit card, credit card issuer bank pays on behalf of the customer and customer has a certain time period after which he/she can pay the credit card bill.
 It is usually credit card monthly payment cycle.
 Following are the actors in the credit card system.

-The card holder − Customer
+- The card holder − Customer

-The merchant − seller of product who can accept credit card payments.
+- The merchant − seller of product who can accept credit card payments.

-The card issuer bank − card holder's bank
+- The card issuer bank − card holder's bank

-The acquirer bank − the merchant's bank
+- The acquirer bank − the merchant's bank

-The card brand − for example , visa or mastercard.
+- The card brand − for example , visa or Mastercard.

-|Step 1||Bank issues and activates a credit card to customer on his/her request.|
+|Step 1||Bank issues and activates a credit card to the customer on his/her request.|

-|Step 2||Customer presents credit card information to merchant site or to merchant from whom he/she want to purchase a product/service.|
+|Step 2||The customer presents the credit card information to the merchant site or to the merchant from whom he/she wants to purchase a product/service.|

-|Step 3||Merchant validates customer's identity by asking for approval from card brand company.|
+|Step 3||Merchant validates the customer's identity by asking for approval from the card brand company.|

-|Step 4||Card brand company authenticates the credit card and paid the transaction by credit.
+|Step 4||Card brand company authenticates the credit card and pays the transaction by credit.
 Merchant keeps the sales slip.|

-|Step 5||Merchant submits the sales slip to acquirer banks and gets the service chargers paid to him/her.|
+|Step 5||Merchant submits the sales slip to acquirer banks and gets the service charges paid to him/her.|

 |Step 6||Acquirer bank requests the card brand company to clear the credit amount and gets the payment.|

-|Step 6||Now card brand company asks to clear amount from the issuer bank and amount gets transferred to card brand company.|
+|Step 6||Now the card brand company asks to clear the amount from the issuer bank and the amount gets transferred to the card brand company.|

-Smart card can be accessed only using a PIN of customer.
-Smart cards are secure as they stores information in encrypted format and are less expensive/provides faster processing.
+Smart cards can only be accessed using a PIN that every customer is assigned with.
+Smart cards are secure, as they store information in encrypted format and are less expensive/provides faster processing.
 Mondex and Visa Cash cards are examples of smart cards.